 Section 2.
 Job Vacancies and Posting.
 Human Resources will provide notification of job openings and opportunity for employees to apply for open positions.
+Openings will be posted on the City of Manitowoc website.

 When management determines that a vacancy or new position will be filled, approval from the Oversight Committee and the Personnel Committee is required.
-Following the approval, Human Resources will post a notice of such vacancy or new position for a minimum of 7 calendar days.
+For library employees, approval from the Library Director is required to fill a vacancy or open a new position.
+Human Resources will post a notice of such vacancy or new position for a minimum of 7 calendar days.
 The posting will include the date the position is to be filled, title of position, requirements, rate of pay and benefits.
 Management determines whether and when to recruit outside applicants.